-The cypress trees on this lake are tall and very photogenic.
-Land based photographic opportunities, however, are limited to the small boardwalk and one portion of the shoreline.
-If you are serious about acquiring a variety of different scenes from this cypress lake, some type of watercraft is required.
-Below are a couple photographs taken from the shore.
+The cypress trees on this lake are tall and very photogenic but land based photography is limited to only a small boardwalk and one portion of the shoreline.
+If you are serious about acquiring a variety of different images from this cypress lake, some type of watercraft is highly recommended.

 GEORGE SMITH STATE PARK